collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

 The recipe supports the following options:

 solr-location
     Path to the location of the Solr installation.
 This should be the top-level installation directory.

 host
     Name or IP address of the Solr server, e.g. some.server.com.
+    Defaults to 'localhost'.

 port
     Server port.
+Defaults to 8983.

 basepath
     Base path to the Solr service on the server.
 The final URL to the